astorDev/nist/proxy/dotnet/article/index.md

     Console.WriteLine($"{header.Key}: {string.Join(", ", header.Value)}");
 ```

-If you run the code you should see the output looking something like this:
+If you run the code, you should see the output looking something like this:

 ```text
 ------Headers directly in response:-----